tusharathawale/UCV/README.md

 The details can be found in the following paper:

-Tushar M. Athawale,Zhe Wang,David Pugmire,Kenneth Moreland,Qian Gong,Scott Klasky,Chris R. Johnson."Uncertainty Visualization of Critical Points of 2D Scalar Fields for Parametric and Nonparametric Probabilistic Models".
+Tushar M. Athawale, Zhe Wang, David Pugmire, Kenneth Moreland, Qian Gong, Scott Klasky, Chris R. Johnson, Paul Rosen.
+"Uncertainty Visualization of Critical Points of 2D Scalar Fields for Parametric and Nonparametric Probabilistic Models".
 Accepted by 2024 IEEE Visualization and Visual Analytics (VIS),

 ### Build testing files